I’ve got a golden ticket! Fish and chip shop to hide number £10 tickets in North Norfolk News

 The voucher is valid until December 31, 2020 and must be used in one transaction and cannot be used in conjunction with any other offer.

-Tickets can be found in the Thursday, October 24 edition of the North Norfolk News.
+Tickets can be found in this weeks [Thursday, October 24] edition of the North Norfolk News.